 The impacts of genome assembly quality: One of our initial questions in using genome assemblies to understand microsatellite evolution was the potential impact of assembly quality on downstream analyses.
 We addressed this question using two datasets.
 First, we analyzed data from a previous microsatellite study using vertebrate genomes (Adams et al. 2016).
 Then, we evaluated the inference of microsatellites across all sequenced insect genomes.
 Our results demonstrate that for the vertebrate data, microsatellite content inference is not biased by any quality metric we analyzed.
 In contrast, for insect genomes, we found that assemblies with very low BUSCO scores exhibited an exceedingly wide range of microsatellites.
 This pattern could be a result of some genomes with exceptionally large amounts of repetitive elements being both difficult to assemble and greatly enriched for microsatellites.
-However, the fact that genomes with these low BUSCO scores exhibit both higher and lower microsatellite content than is typical of well assembled genomes suggests that this may be an artifact of a poor assembly.
+However, the fact that genomes with these low BUSCO scores exhibit both higher and lower microsatellite content than is typical of well-assembled genomes suggests that this may be an artifact of a poor assembly.
 Furthermore, these species do not all have larger genomes than is typical for their clades which would be expected if the pattern is driven by a massive expansion of repetitive elements.
 Based on this logic, we excluded genomes with low BUSCO scores and suggest that future studies ensure that any genome used for investigations of microsatellite content have a BUSCO score in excess of 90 to ensure that the results reflect biological reality rather than the poor quality of the assembly.

 Traits